AdobeDocs/commerce-operations.en/help/implementation-playbook/infrastructure/cloud/security.md

 The Adobe Commerce application does not support column- or row-level encryption or encryption when the data is not at rest or not in transit between servers.
 The customer can manage encryption keys from within the application.
 Keys used by the system are stored in AWS Key Management System and must be managed by Managed Services in order to provide parts of the service.

+## Endpoint detection and response

+[!DNL CrowdStrike Falcon], a light-weight, next-generation endpoint detection and response (EDR) agent that is installed on all endpoints (including servers) within Adobe, protects our data and our systems with real-time continuous monitoring and collection that enables us to quickly identify and respond to threats.

 ## Penetration testing

 Managed Services conducts regular penetration tests of the Adobe Commerce cloud system with the out-of-the-box application.
 Customers are responsible for any penetration testing of their customized application.

 ## Payment gateway

-Adobe Commerce requires payment gateway integrations where credit card data is passed directly from the consumer’s browser to the payment gateway.
+Adobe Commerce requires payment gateway integrations where credit card data is passed directly from the consumer's browser to the payment gateway.
 The card data is never available on any of the Adobe Commerce Pro plan Managed Services environments.
 Actions on the transactions by the ecommerce application are completed using a reference to the transaction from the gateway.

 ## Adobe Commerce application